mixonic/rfcs/text/0000-module-unification-namespaces.md

 To help the RFC be approachable I'll describe behaviors using plausible filenames.
-An actual implementation for any of these examples would be based on Module Unification specifiers.
-Most filenames used in examples have alternative forms which are valid.
+An actual implementation for any of these examples would be based on Module Unification resolution rules, so most filenames used in examples have alternative forms which are valid.

 ### Implicit packages for templates